babylonchain/babylon/docs/staking-script.md

 ### Staking Transaction

-A BTC holder gains voting power by creating a staking transaction.
+A BTC Staker gains voting power by creating a staking transaction.
 This is a Bitcoin transaction that commits a certain amount of to-be-staked bitcoin to Babylon recognized BTC staking scripts.
 These scripts lock the stake for a chosen amount of BTC blocks and enable other features such as unbonding and